 We have used the Code Red system to warn of relatively minor water main breaks and shut downs, as well as for routine activities like calling in our long list of snow plow vendors.
-Although subscription to the Code Red system was primarily for the water system, the members of Police and Fire Department staff are also trained in the use of the system.
 We hope we never have to use this system to its fullest, but it is very comforting to know that we have the tool to help us protect the heath of our customers in case of a major crisis.